nextgenthemes/advanced-responsive-video-embedder/README.txt

 ### 7.2.13 beta - 2016-09-16 ###

-* Fix: Set fitvidsignore class and remove the fitvids container to prevent it from messing with ARVE embeds.
+* Fix: Set fitvidsignore class and remove the Fitvids container to prevent it from messing with ARVE embeds.
-* Fix: Remove possible width and height paramaeters on iframes to prevent scripts from messing with ARVE embeds.
+* Fix: Remove possible width and height parameters on iframes to prevent scripts from messing with ARVE embeds.

 ### 7.2.12 beta - 2016-09-16 ###